mjkurrels/mKurrels.github.io/_posts/2014-3-3-about_my_project.md

 Nope, I'm just someone trying to help out.

 I'm always happy to hear feedback or answer questions.
+My email (in case you came to this page without getting an email from me) is helpfulowl500@gmail.com